Last updated on February 26th, 2023 at 01:52 am

 Moving to San Francisco in the first place was a leap, as was leaving my husband when my heart told me to leave, despite being scared of being alone again at 34.

-One day I was having tea with a graduate school friend, and without me having mentioned my situation, she asked me out of the blue, “Do you want to move in with me?”
+One day, I was having tea with a graduate school friend, and without mentioning my situation, she asked me, “Do you want to move in with me?”

-She lived in a palatial home in Pacific Heights and since her husband and daughter were overseas, she was there by herself.
+She lived in a palatial home in Pacific Heights, and since her husband and daughter were overseas, she lived there alone.
 She didn’t even charge me rent to live there, and I stayed for a few months until I found a new place.

-I kept looking for work and then the universe delivered in the most magical way, and when I relaxed just followed my gut.
+I kept looking for work, and then the universe delivered in the most magical way.
+When I relaxed, I just followed my gut.
 I decided to go have lunch one day under the palm trees to take a break from the job search.
-I ended up wandering down to a little tea shack by the water at Crissy Fields.
+I wandered down to a little tea shack by the water at Crissy Fields.
 A weathered sailor with a leathery face invited me to sit down at a picnic table of men.
 I sat next to two businessmen, who engaged me in conversation.

-I was wearing my Harvard baseball cap and they had also graduated from Harvard.
-They were looking for a strategic planner, which is part of what I do, and they invited me in for a meeting that same day.
+I was wearing my Harvard baseball cap, and they had also graduated from Harvard.
+They were looking for a strategic planner, which is part of what I do, and they invited me to a meeting that same day.

 Learning from All of It

-Of course, there have been times as well when I didn’t leap right away – I am far from being perfect and sometimes have gotten caught in my own stories and lived in my mind, instead of just boldly creating what I want in the world.
-Sometimes it’s easy to get caught up in our own little fictional story about what we can or cannot do when actually we are far more powerful than we often realize.
+Of course, there have also been times when I didn’t leap right away—I am far from being perfect and sometimes have gotten caught in my own stories and lived in my mind instead of just boldly creating what I want in the world.
+Sometimes, it’s easy to get caught up in our own little fictional story about what we can or cannot do when we are far more powerful than we often realize.

-The good news is that has made me appreciate the opportunities I do have even more and ask myself: am I making the most of this beautiful day?
-And when the time comes I will jump.
+The good news has made me appreciate the opportunities I have even more and ask myself: am I making the most of this beautiful day?
+And when the time comes, I will jump.
 I am a fan of leaping and believe that it will make us happiest in the future if we leap now and do what our heart truly calls us to do.

 Taking a Daily Risk

-In her book The Joy Diet, Martha Beck talks about taking a “daily risk.”
+In her book The Joy Diet, author and life coach Martha Beck discusses taking a “daily risk.”

 She writes, “A daily risk… will expand your horizons, your confidence, your relationships, your achievements, and your happiness so much that in time, you will go looking for the next shiver of apprehension that says you have reached the boundary of your comfort zone.
 You’ll be please to reach the cusp between daring and fear, because you’ll know from experience that’s where all the magic happens.”